Both standout pitchers just finished their senior softball seasons, and both surpassed the 500 career strikeout plateau during the campaign.

 Joines: I just like to wear my blue sparkly headband.

 Heck: Before every game I had to find a four-leaf clover.
 I can look down and just find them.
+If I didn't find them before we got on the bus it was a bad sign.

 What opponent gave you the most fits on the field?